pop-os/docs/src/manage-apps/fix-packages.md

 ## General Fixes for Apt Packages

-These commands perform general cleanup that can resolve many of `apt`'s errors.
-These commands should be run one at a time.
+These commands perform general cleanup that can resolve many of `apt`'s errors and should be run one at a time.

 ```bash
 sudo apt clean